google/fonts/README.md

 #### Sync With Git

 You can also sync the collection with git so that you can update by only fetching what has changed.
-To learn how to use git, Github provides [illustrated guides](https://guides.github.com), a [youtube channel](https://www.youtube.com/user/GitHubGuides), and an [interactive learning site](https://skills.github.com/).
+To learn how to use git, GitHub provides [illustrated guides](https://guides.github.com), a [youtube channel](https://www.youtube.com/user/GitHubGuides), and an [interactive learning site](https://skills.github.com/).
 Free, open-source git applications are available for [Windows](https://git-scm.com/download/gui/windows) and [Mac OS X](https://git-scm.com/download/gui/mac).

 ## License